-Saudi Arabia increase oil output to record high
+Saudi Arabia increases oil output to record high

 DUBAI, United Arab Emirates (AP) — Saudi Arabia’s state-run oil giant Saudi Aramco said Tuesday it would increase its crude oil production to 12.3 million barrels a day in April, a record amount.

-The move seems to make good on the country’s promise over the weekend to increase output after Russia refused to cooperate on cutting production.
+The move seemed to make good on the country’s promise over the weekend to increase output after Russia refused to cooperate on cutting production.
 That led to a 25% plunge in the price of crude on Monday, the sharpest decline seen since the 1991 Gulf War.
-International benchmark Brent crude traded up over 7% Tuesday at nearly $37 a barrel.
+International benchmark Brent crude traded up more than 8% Tuesday over $37 a barrel.

-In a filing made Tuesday on Riyadh’s Tadawul stock market, Aramco — formally known as the Saudi Arabian Oil Co. — said that the increase in production represented a rise of 300,000 barrels per day.
+In a filing to Riyadh’s Tadawul stock market Tuesday, Aramco said the increase in production represented a rise of 300,000 barrels per day.
+Analysts said that likely would involve releasing stored barrels as well.
+Russia later responded by saying it too could increase output.

-“The company has agreed with its customers to provide them with such volumes starting 1 April 2020,” it said in the filing.
+“The company has agreed with its customers to provide them with such volumes starting 1 April 2020,” Aramco said in the filing.
 “The company expects that this will have a positive, long-term financial effect.”

-Saudi Aramco shares were up 9.7% in trading Tuesday on the Tadawul to 30.95 riyals, or $8.25, giving the world’s most-valuable company a valuation of $1.65 trillion.
+Saudi Aramco shares, whose trade briefly halted before announcing the production decision, closed up 9.88% in trading to 31.15 riyals, or $8.30, giving the world’s most-valuable company a valuation of $1.66 trillion.
+That’s still below its initial public offering price of 32 riyals in December.

 It came a day after Aramco shares collapsed by 10% and were pulled from trading for reaching the Tadawul’s maximum permitted loss in a day, dropping its valuation to $1.4 trillion.
 Aramco had offered only a sliver of its shares on the Tadawul for investors.